stanford-cs324/winter2022/lectures/environment.md

 Life cycle of IT equipment:
 - **Production**:
   * Raw material extraction: all processes to extract ore and convert into metals
-  * Manufacturing: includes all procesess that create the equipment
+  * Manufacturing: includes all processes that create the equipment
   * Transport: shipping the equipment
 - **Use**: actual energy consumption of the actual equipment
 - **End of life**: dismantle, recycle/dispose of equipment